 Greenhalgh Kerr policies

-The notice is in accordance to the professional legal service we provide to our clients for recovery of debt from debtors and any associated litigation.
+The notice applies to the professional legal service we provide to our clients for recovery of debt from debtors and any associated litigation.
+The legal basis for this processing of your personal data is our legitimate interest.

 Our Contact details are: